 Health Office Records

 If nursing care services are rendered, a health record is made documenting your visit.

 - Your health record is treated in a confidential manner and serves as a means to documents your care and treatment that you received.

-- Only authorized HCC Health Office personnel have access to your health record file.
+- Only authorized Honolulu CC Health Office personnel have access to your health record file.

 - Your written authorization is necessary to release any information except when we are required by law or court order to provide this.

 - Your health record may also be a source of information for reviewing and evaluating the competence of the health care professionals who may have been involved in your care.
 Quality of care is important to us as we strive to deliver the best care possible.

 Request for a copy of your health record may be subject to a small charge and must be made in writing.
 Send self-addressed stamped envelope to the Health Nurse at the Health Office, 874 Dillingham Blvd., Honolulu, HI 96817.
 Request should be followed by a phone call to (808) 845-9282 (voice/text) or email firstname.lastname@example.org to confirm receipt of request and ensure that request has been processed.

 Your written request for your health record should include the following information:

 - School I.D. number, if known